nykie738/Samba_de_Koala/README.md

 # Samba_de_Koala

-FUN FACT: Koalas are known for their extensive sleep habits, typically sleeping between 18 to 22 hours per day.
+FUN FACT: Koalas are known for their extensive sleep habits, typically **sleeping between 18 to 22 hours per day**.

 Some of my labmates have an unhealthy sleep schedule (either sleep rly late or sleep too long).
 They aren't as bad as a koala but I hope to solve their problem with this program.